asterdex/aster-broker-pro-sdk/README.md

 ### footerConfig

-the config to set up footer
+The configuration for setting up the footer.

 ```ts
 type FooterConfig = {